himmAllRight/himmAllRight-source/content/post/back-on-org-mode-for-work.md

 <div class="caption">Notes and code blocks can be easily added using
 key-binding shortcuts.</div>

-Another feature of org mode is it's note drawer.
-By pressing a particular key combination (as one tends to do in Emacs), a new buffer will open up to take a note in.
-I can write text, or even add a code snippet (if I really want, I can write the code snippet *in the mode of that language* When done, I can simply press `C-c C-c`, and the buffer will close, inserting my note under a time-stamped entry as part of the `logbook` item I started the note in.
+Another feature in org mode is the note drawer.
+By pressing a key combination (as one tends to do in Emacs), a new buffer will open up to take a note in.
+The contents of the note may be text, or even a code snippet (*in the emacs mode of that language*).
+When done, I can simply press `C-c C-c` and the buffer will close, inserting the note with a time-stamped entry as part of the `logbook` for the task I opened the note in.

-This quick logging feature, along with the power of all the key-binding customization, makes logging and take notes fast, efficient, and enjoyable.
+This quick logging feature, along with the power of all the key-binding customization, makes note logging fast, efficient, and enjoyable.

-#### Todo/SCRUM Board tasks
+#### TODO/SCRUM Board tasks

 <a href="/img/posts/back-on-org-mode-for-work/scrum-board.png">
 <img alt="Joplin Android GUI" src="/img/posts/back-on-org-mode-for-work/scrum-board.png" style="max-width: 100%;"/></a>
 <div class="caption">I wrote a package that lets me view org tasks in a
 scrum board.</div>

-As mentioned, org-mode has a powerful [todo]() system.
-Users can configure how they want to group the task items, beyond just a basic `TODO`/`DONE`.
-Using this flexability (and some lisp knowledge), I wrote myself an [org-mode scrum board](https://github.com/himmAllRight/ry-org-scrum) generator.
-This package takes all of my various `TODO` items, and organizes them into scrum task board.
+As mentioned, org-mode has a powerful [todo](https://orgmode.org/manual/TODO-items.html) system.
+Users can configure how task items should be grouped beyond just a basic `TODO`/`DONE`.
+Using this flexability (and some lisp knowledge), I wrote an [scrum board generator for org-mode](https://github.com/himmAllRight/ry-org-scrum).
+This package takes all of my `TODO` items, and organizes them into scrum task board.
+This feature helps organize my daily and weekly task lists.
-Again, making org-mode great for task tracking and logging workflows.

 #### Exporting/Archiving Weekly Logs
-Lastly, the big "feature" org mode has that I find to be missing in Joplin is the ability to better organize long-term sets of notes.
-With a logging style of note-taking, notes can often be organized by a range in time.
-For example, week, month, and years.
-Naturally, these systems are hierarchical and Joplin's notebook/note organization only truely allows for note systems to be 2 levels deep.
-Being text files in a traditional filesystem however, org-mode can better organize this data, allowing it to be more maintainable over time.
+The big "feature" org mode has that I find lacking in Joplin, is the ability to better organize long-term sets of notes.
+With a logging style of note-taking, notes are often organized by a specific range in time (day, week, month).
+These systems are naturally structured hierarchically and Joplin's notebook/note organization only allows for systems to be 2 levels deep.
+However, org files are stored as text files on a traditional file system.

-Additionally, org files can be linked, so everything can still be quickly navigated, even if it spans hundreds of note files over several years.
+Lastly, org files can be linked (and exported as html files), so any note can still be quickly navigated to, even if the archive spans hundreds of note files over several years.

 ## Home vs Work Notes

-Now with some of each note system's features broken down, how do they contribute to my preference across different note environments (personal vs. work).
+Now with some of each note system's features broken down, how do they fit with my preferences across different note taking use-cases? (mostly personal vs. work)

 #### Home
 <a href="/img/posts/back-on-org-mode-for-work/joplin-travel-notes.jpg">